Raymont Residential College: History

 This large, two-storey brick residence was built c.1904 to c.1905 for mining entrepreneur William Davies.
 Davies, who was involved in the gold industry in Gympie, moved to Brisbane around the turn of the century and purchased the Auchenflower site in 1903.

 Architect Claude Chambers, whose Brisbane work spanned fifty years (1885–1935), won a competition to design the residence known as Drysllwyn.
 The building was large and spacious with richly decorated main interior spaces.
 The ground floor contained dining, breakfast and drawing rooms, library, kitchen, bathroom, laundry and storerooms.
 On the first floor were located a main bedroom with dressing room and bathroom, two other bedrooms, another bathroom, a visitor's room and servant's bedroom.
 Verandas on two levels enclosed the building on three sides.
 The grounds contained a formal garden.

 During the 1930s part of the property was subdivided for residential development.
 The Davies family resided at Drysllwyn until February 1942, when it was leased to the Presbyterian and Methodist Schools Association for use by Somerville House as a day school.
 Somerville House had been forced to vacate temporarily their property at South Brisbane for use as administrative headquarters for the United States Army.

 In 1944–1945 the property was acquired by the Methodist Church (one of the foundational denominations of the Uniting Church in Australia), and converted into a hostel for country girls studying in Brisbane.
 The hostel was opened in August 1945 and the building renamed Raymont Lodge, in honour of Mrs E Raymont who had made a substantial bequest to the Methodist Church.

 The hostel was run under the auspices of the Central Methodist Mission.
 A parsonage for the Superintendent of the Central Methodist Mission was erected in the western corner of the property facing Cadell Street.
 By the 1960s a new dormitory wing had been added to house both male and female students.

 During the 1980s major changes occurred on the site with the Uniting Church relocating its state headquarters and Trinity Theological College (now known as Trinity College Queensland) sharing the grounds.
 A three-storey brick office building was erected at the rear of Drysllwyn and facing Bayliss Street.
 A new residential building was built to promote accommodation for tertiary students.
 Conservation work was undertaken on Drysllwyn during this period.

 Present use

-Raymont Residential College currently hosts accommodation for up to 130 tertiary students, divided between two housing blocks and four houses, which are typically reserved for senior students.
-Due to its central location and access to public transport, many of these students attend the University of Queensland, Queensland University of Technology, the Queensland Conservatorium of Music, Queensland College of Art and Southbank TAFE.
+Raymont Residential College currently hosts accommodation for up to 130 tertiary students, divided between two housing blocks, known as Alcorn and Primmer and four houses, which are typically reserved for senior students.
+Due to its central location and access to public transport, many of these students attend the University of Queensland, Queensland University of Technology, the Queensland Conservatorium of Music, Queensland College of Art Southbank TAFE, and Griffith University.
 Krishna Stanton is the current principal of the college.